Representations of task assignments in distributed systems using Young tableaux and symmetric groups: Task assignments in distributed systems

-Let $T=(V,\,E)$ be a task graph and $P=\{p_1, p_2, \ldots, p_m\}$ be a fully-connected heterogeneous system.
-Assume that a startup cost of initiating a task on a processor is negligible.
-In a consistent system, the computation cost of task $v_i$ on $p_j$ is $\omega(v_i, p_j)=r(v_i)/e(p_j)$, where $r(v_i)$ is the computation requirement of task $v_i$, and $e(p_j)$ is the execution rate of processor $p_j$~\cite{Sinnen2007, El-Rewini1994}.
-Meanwhile, in an inconsistent system, the computation cost of task $v_i$ on $p_j$ is given by $\omega(v_i, p_j)=w_{ij}$, where $w_{ij}$ is the $(i, j)^\text{th}$ entry in a $|V| \times |P|$ cost matrix $W$~\cite{Sinnen2007}.
+Let $T=(V,\,E)$ be a task graph and $A=\{a_1, a_2, \ldots, a_m\}$ be a fully-connected heterogeneous system.
+Assume that a startup cost of initiating a task on an agent is negligible.
+In a consistent system, the computation cost of task $v_i$ on $a_j$ is $\omega(v_i, a_j)=r(v_i)/e(a_j)$, where $r(v_i)$ is the computation requirement of task $v_i$, and $e(a_j)$ is the execution rate of agent $a_j$.
+Meanwhile, in an inconsistent system, the computation cost of task $v_i$ on $a_j$ is given by $\omega(v_i, a_j)=w_{ij}$, where $w_{ij}$ is the $(i, j)^\text{th}$ entry in a $|V| \times |A|$ cost matrix $W$.
 Note that an inconsistent system model is a generalization of a consistent system model.
-Next, the communication cost model of $P$ is defined as follows.
-Let $d(v_i, v_j)$ be the amount of data to be transferred from task $v_i $ to task $v_j$ for each $(v_i, v_j) \in E$; let $t(p_s, p_t)$ be the data transfer rate between the communication link between processor $p_s$ and $p_t$ in $P$.
+Now, the communication cost model of $A$ is defined as follows.
+Let $d(v_i, v_j)$ be the amount of data to be transferred from task $v_i $ to task $v_j$ for each $(v_i, v_j) \in E$; let $t(a_s, a_t)$ be the data transfer rate between the communication link between agent $a_s$ and $a_t$ in $A$.
+Let $M$ be a task assignment between $T$ and $A$ such that $M(v_i)=a_s$ and $M(v_j)=a_t$ for $v_i, v_j \in T$ and $a_s, a_t \in A$.
 Assume that both local communication and communication startup cost are negligible.
-If the communication of $P$ has the linear cost model~\cite{Benoit2008}, then the communication cost between task $v_i$ on processor $p_s$ and task $v_j$ on $p_t$ is given by $c(v_i, v_j)=d(v_i, v_j)/t(p_s, p_t)$ if $p_s \neq p_t$, and 0 otherwise~\cite{Ilavarasan2005,Benoit2008}.
-Further, if $P$ is communication homogeneous with the data transfer rate of each communication link is 1, the communication requirement and the communication cost coincide for interprocessor communication.
+If the communication of $A$ has the linear cost model~\cite{Benoit2008}, the communication cost between task $v_i$ on agent $a_s$ and task $v_j$ on $a_t$ is given by $c(M(v_i), M(v_j))=d(v_i, v_j)/t(a_s, a_t)$ if $a_s \neq a_t$, and 0 otherwise.
+Furthermore, if $A$ is communication homogeneous such that the data transfer rate of each communication link is 1, the communication requirement and the communication cost coincide for inter-agent communication.